SpencerCDixon/imagery-frontend/README.md

 of [middleware](https://github.com/leoasis/redux-immutable-state-invariant)
 which enforces immutability and throws warnings if you ever mess up (like using `splice()` instead of `slice()`).
-I only use that middleware in development but it's useful if you have developers who arn't as familiar with JS and which methods mutate vs. return new arrays/objects.
+I only use that middleware in development but it's useful if you have developers who arn't as familiar with JS and don't know which methods mutate vs. return new arrays/objects.

 ## Middleware